David W. Brown House

 The David W. Brown House is a home located at 2303 E. Dartmouth. in Englewood, Colorado.
 An example of Prairie style the house was built and occupied by David W. Brown (1864-1922), who built the coal-mining Rocky Mountain Fuel Company.
 The house has 18 rooms and 6 fireplaces.

-It was designed by architect George H. Williamson.
-It was listed on the National Register of Historic Places in 1980.
+It was designed by architect George H. Williamson, and was listed on the National Register of Historic Places in 1980.

 It is an irregular three-and-a-half-story structure.